nkh/P6-Data-Dump-Tree/README.md

 ## For perl6

-Date::Dump::Tree - Renders data structures in a tree fashion with colors
+Data::Dump::Tree - Renders data structures in a tree fashion with colors

 Some blog entries you may want to look at: